dbmenezes/credit-card-validator/README.md

 ## How to Run the Projects

-To run these projects, you will need to have Node.js and Yarn installed on your machine.
+To run these projects, you will need to have Node.js and Npm installed on your machine.
 Follow the steps below to start both the backend and the frontend.

 ### Backend